-Working closely with architects Pringle Brandon & Main Contractor Como, OAG manufactured & installed a full height, 3 story viewing gallery glazing, allowing visitors to see the full 5 floors of the historic ship through anti reflective glass.
+Working closely with architects Pringle Brandon and the main contractor, Como, we manufactured and installed a full height, 3-storey viewing gallery glazing, allowing visitors to see the full 5 floors of the historic ship through anti reflective glass.

-471 years after the ships sinking OAG have given the public the ability to peer inside the daily life of the most famous Tudor warship & in turn, a look into the life of a 15th century sailor.
+471 years after the ship sank, we have given the public the ability to peer inside the daily life of the most famous Tudor warship and in turn, a look into the life of a 15th century sailor.